GeorgeMunday/GeorgeMunday/README.md

 I love building scalable web applications using modern technologies like Python, Flask, React, and TypeScript.
 I’m always eager to learn new tools and frameworks, and I enjoy collaborating on open source projects.

-- 🔭 Currently working on full-stack projects and expanding my knowledge in cloud technologies.
+- 🔭 Currently working on full-stack projects and expanding my knowledge.
-- 🌱 Continuously learning advanced data science libraries and cloud-native development.
+- 🌱 Continuously learning advanced data science libraries web development @dedalus.eu.
 - 💬 Ask me about Python, JavaScript, TypeScript, or any web development topics.
-- 📫 Reach me at: [your.email@example.com]
+- 📫 Reach me at: [geoge@icloud.com]
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy hiking and photography in my free time!
+- ⚡ Fun fact: I like going to the gym and spending my free time with friends!

 ## 🛠️ Tech Stack